mvshah10/Urban_Mobility_Insights_Predictive_Traffic_Analysis/README.md

 # Urban Mobility Insights: Predictive Traffic Analysis

 The government's initiative to improve urban infrastructure and traffic management in smart cities involves leveraging advanced data analytics techniques.
-Among these, Decision Tree Classifier and XGBoost are employed as powerful tools for forecasting traffic patterns.
+Among these, LSTM, Decision Tree Classifier, XGBoost, LightGBM and Random Forest Classifier are employed as powerful tools for forecasting traffic patterns.
 This predictive model plays a crucial role in optimizing transportation systems, reducing traffic bottlenecks, and enhancing overall mobility for the citizens.
 The integration of state-of-the-art machine learning methodologies supports the government's mission to build sustainable and efficient urban environments, fostering a seamless and intelligent transportation ecosystem.

 ### Key Features
 - LSTM, Decision Tree Classifier, XGBoost, LightGBM and Random Forest Classifier are employed for traffic pattern forecasting